Entertainment industry during World War II: Germany

 Films in Germany played a dominant figure in propaganda during World War II in Germany.
 WWII was a blow to Germans film centers.
-The film industry in Germany was controlled by the Nazis which was the greatest political party at the time.
+The film industry in Germany was controlled by the Nazis.
 The ordering of the closure of the films was given where they were reopened later under the control of Nazi.
 People relied on the industry to acquire news and get entertained.
 It is the place where people were going to get their stresses off.
 The films had shown promoting the nations culture where people would watch and learn what was expected of them.
 People did not have televisions during World War II and the only place they would get chances of watching were the film centers and entertainment joints.